tytydraco/ExamineScraper/supplements/pygeum.md

 The bark of Pygeum tends to contain

-N-butylbenzenesulfonamide[6]Atraric acid[7]β-sitosterol (349-583mg/kg)[6][8] as well as β-sitostenone at 116–260 mg/kg[8]Fatty acids of mostly linoleic acid (30.6%), palmitic (28.3%), oleic (24.90%), and stearic (10.58%) with trace linolenic, lauric, and myristic acids[9]Docosanol[10] at 10-28mg/kg dry weight[8]Behenic acid, ursolic acid (highly variable at 317-2000mg/kg),[8] and lignoceric acid[10]Ferulic acid[11] at 30-90mg/kg[8]Friedelin may[12] or may not[8] be detectable above 7mg/kgThe bioactives are mostly thought to be fatty acids, and although the main bioactives are not currently known they are suspected to be the antiandrogenic N-butylbenzenesulfonamide and Atraric acid
+N-butylbenzenesulfonamide[6]Atraric acid[7]β-sitosterol (349-583mg/kg)[6][8] as well as β-sitostenone at 116–260 mg/kg[8]Fatty acids of mostly linoleic acid (30.6%), palmitic (28.3%), oleic (24.90%), and stearic (10.58%) with trace linolenic, lauric, and myristic acids[9]Docosanol[10] at 10-28mg/kg dry weight[8]Behenic acid, ursolic acid (highly variable at 317-2000mg/kg),[8] and lignoceric acid[10]Ferulic acid[11] at 30-90mg/kg[8]Friedelin may[12] or may not[8] be detectable above 7mg/kg
+The bioactives are mostly thought to be fatty acids, and although the main bioactives are not currently known they are suspected to be the antiandrogenic N-butylbenzenesulfonamide and Atraric acid

 2.